Talent to thrive: inspiring cultural change

 - Toxic culture is driving the Great Resignation and more…

-So again the question stands, can vision and coaching be combined as a strategy to reduce attrition of sales professionals in the backdrop of "The Great Resignation"?
+Can vision and coaching be combined as a strategy to reduce attrition of sales professionals in the backdrop of ‘The Great Resignation’, Simon Wheeler, Account Executive – Transport, Salesforce.

 With such negative results, Simon shared that in order to even attract potential salespeople to a career in sales, it is very important for companies to carefully pay close attention to what their employees need.
 This includes proper recognition for their work, a path to professional growth, and a healthy balance of work.